Lou Anders: Children's author

+Game designer

+In the roleplaying game arena, Anders has designed games for Kobold Press, River Horse, and others, contributing to such titles as The Curious Case of the Malfunctioning P.R.A.N.C.E.R., Margreve Player’s Guide, Midgard Magic Ley Lines, Tome of Time, Warlock Grimoire III, Warlock Grimoire IV, and The White Worg Accord.

+In 2021, Anders created Lazy Wolf Studios to publish the Thrones & Bones line of campaign settings, adventure books, supplemental materials, and short fiction.
+To date, Lazy Wolf Studios has released the Norrøngard Campaign Setting, Sagas of Norrøngard, Player's Guide to Norrøngard, Vengeance of the Valravn, Tales from Stolki's Hall, Banner of the Bull, and Keeper of the Drowned.

 Awards and nominations

 Anders was nominated for a Hugo Award for Best Editor Long Form seven years in a row, in 2007, 2008, 2009, 2010, 2011, 2012, and 2013 winning in 2011.
 He is a 2008 Philip K. Dick Award nominee for his anthology, Fast Forward 2, and a 2010 Locus Award, World Fantasy Award and Shirley Jackson Award nominee for his anthology, Swords & Dark Magic, edited with Jonathan Strahan.
 He was nominated for a Chesley Award for Best Art Director in 2007, 2009, 2010, 2011, 2012, 2103, and 2014, winning in 2009.
 He is a 2006 and a 2011 World Fantasy Special Award: Professional nominee for editing at Pyr.

 His middle grade fantasy novel Frostborn has been nominated for a 2015-16 Utah Beehive Book Award, a 2016-17 Nebraska Golden Sower Award, a 2016-17 Indiana Young Hoosier Book Award, and a 2016-17 Pennsylvania Young Reader's Choice Award.
 He was chosen as the 2016 Thurber House Children's Writer-in-Residence.